darwinanddavis/DataPortfolio/30daymapchallenge.md

 Not an exhaustive list of places and updated regularly as I find them.
 The total list of places for the overall project is close to 100 spanning different categories and the code is automated to pull the data with new updates.

 ### Process
 * Data were georeferenced from mobile location data using Open Street Map
-* Mapped with `mapdeck` in `R`
 * Map design from Mapbox Studio

 ### [Click for full map](https://darwinanddavis.github.io/worldmaps/30daymap2020/day1)
 (Best viewed in Safari and full screen)